 - Washington Alexandria Architectural Consortium, off-campus studies at Virginia Tech

 Kevin joined Johnson Favaro as a recent graduate in 2016.
 Drawn to the studio for its involvement in civic and cultural projects such as community libraries and museums, Kevin is interested in great architecture and urban design that everyone can enjoy.
 He works on various projects at different stages from early modeling, rendering, and diagramming to final stages of construction documentation.
-Currently, Kevin is working on the UCLA University Exchange tenant improvement.
+Kevin is currently working on the Riverside Main Library.

 Gerry Lee, Design Associate